MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 - Learn more about [setting up a WSFC for Always On availability groups](/sql/database-engine/availability-groups/windows/failover-clustering-and-always-on-availability-groups-sql-server).
 - Learn more about [setting up an availability group](/sql/database-engine/availability-groups/windows/creation-and-configuration-of-availability-groups-sql-server).

-::: moniker range=">=sc-om-2019"

-## SQL Server Always On

-SQL Server Always On availability groups support failover environments for a discrete set of user databases (availability databases).
-Each set of availability databases is hosted by an availability replica.

-With System Center 2016 and later - Operations Manager, SQL Always On is preferred over failover clustering to provide high availability for databases.
-All databases except the native mode Reporting Services installation, which uses two databases to separate persistent data storage from temporary storage requirements, can be hosted in an AlwaysOn Availability Group.

-::: moniker-end

 ::: moniker range=">=sc-om-2022"

 > [!TIP]